flutter/website/src/desktop.md

 desktop, make sure you restart the IDE if it was already running.

-Create a new app in your IDE and it automatically creates iOS, Android, web, and desktop versions of your app.
+Create a new application in your IDE and it automatically creates iOS, Android, web, and desktop versions of your app.
-From the device pulldown, select **windows (desktop)**, **macOS (desktop)**, or **linux (desktop)** and run your app to see it launch on the desktop.
+From the device pulldown, select **windows (desktop)**, **macOS (desktop)**, or **linux (desktop)** and run your application to see it launch on the desktop.

 [web support]: /docs/get-started/web

 #### From the command line

-To create a new app that includes desktop support
-(in addition to mobile and web support), run the following commands, substituting `myapp` with the name of your project:
+To create a new application that includes desktop support (in addition to mobile and web support), run the following commands, substituting `myapp` with the name of your project: